ustaxcourt/ef-cms/docs/team-process.md

 - `broadcast-channel`: temporily locked to 4.12.0.
 The minor update to 4.13.0 introduces a breaking change to how esbrowser function processes the browser alias of process module.
 See [build](https://app.circleci.com/pipelines/github/flexion/ef-cms/35774/workflows/ea7e7274-b979-4ee4-b7ff-edee692117f2/jobs/228087) for more information about memory leakage in cypress as well.

+- `ajv` : temporarily installed as a project dependency due to lint:swagger failure in Github actions initiated during PR commits.
+The specific failure is "Cannot find module 'ajv/dist/core" failing on the lint:swagger script. ajv is a tranisitive dependeny of multiple packages, including swagger-cli, which seems to be causing the issue.
+[Link](https://github.com/ustaxcourt/ef-cms/runs/7286153454?check_suite_focus=true) to failing test on 07/04 dependency updates.